In this article

 Troubleshooting Steps

-✍️ If only deploying Roaming Clients or DNS Relay, skip to step two.
+✍️ Note: If deploying only Roaming Clients or DNS Relay, skip to Step 2.

-- Confirm the IP address by visiting Whatismyip.com (usually accurate) or enter this command into the device command prompt or terminal (higher accuracy):
+Confirm the IP address by visiting Whatismyip.com or run the following command from a device terminal or command prompt:

 This command echoes back your IP address

-- If the IP addresses do not align, correct the dashboard entry to resolve the issue
+- If the addresses do not match, update the Site configuration

 Step two: Verify the DNS server